Band Info

 • Studied at the Conservatorio Nacional de Musica (Dominican Republic) and Universite du Quebec a Montreal (Canada)

-• Performed with Joaquin Diaz (www.joaquindiaz.com), Diouf - of Senegal & Sandra & the Latin Groove (www.sandralatingroove.com)
+• Performed with Joaquin Diaz (www.joaquindiaz.com), Diouf - of Senegal and Sandra & the Latin Groove (www.sandralatingroove.com)

 • Toured Europe, Canada & Mexico